 As of Fall 2019, we are replacing Google Hangouts with the Zoom web conferencing platform for a better experience.

 On or before the day of the class, you’ll receive an invitation by email that looks like the optional test meeting invite below.
 It will also be posted on the resource page and in the Facebook group.

-The first time, you’ll receive a prompt to download a one-time plug-in for your browser that takes about 3 seconds to install.
-If you do not wish to download any plug-ins or software you can cancel and stream the meeting through your browser, however there will be a few limitations.
+If you do not wish to download any plug-ins or software you can cancel and stream the meeting through your browser.
+However, there will be a few limitations.
 This link explains more.